KernFerm/black-jack-mini-game/README.md

 ---
 ```
 📂 .github/             - GitHub configuration folder
+📂 main-blackjack-game  - Has the main.py ( non docker )
 📂 Logo/                - Project logos
 📄 .gitignore           - Git ignored files
 📄 CODE_OF_CONDUCT.md   - Code of conduct for the project